Gatot Wilotikto: Career and post-university life in North Korea

 After graduating from university, Gatot worked as a researcher at his alma mater.
 As a foreigner, he was treated better than his Korean colleagues.
-The North Korean government provided him with an apartment, good facilities, and a salary higher than a minister.
+The North Korean government provided him with an apartment, good facilities, and a salary higher than a government minister.
 In addition, he received a special bulletin from the Chinese Embassy that was specifically for him.
 However, he was warned not to let students read it, so he would immediately put it away after reading it.
 He retired from his research position in 2000.

 Gatot also received attention from Kim Jong Il.
-On 25 December 1996, Kim Jong Il organized Gatot’s 60th birthday celebration and ensured that he would receive the title of Doctor of Engineering.
-Gatot’s birthday event was covered by the Rodong Sinmun newspaper and KCTV.
+On 25 December 1996, Kim Jong Il organized Gatot's 60th birthday celebration and ensured that he would receive the title of Doctor of Engineering.
+Gatot's birthday event was covered by the Rodong Sinmun newspaper and KCTV.
 He also received gifts from the North Korean government.
-In addition, Kim Jong Il requested that Gatot be treated like a Korean and live among them.
+In addition, Kim Jong Il requested that Gatot be treated like a Korean because he had live among them and was loyal to the government.

 Despite his stateless status, he maintained informal relations with the staff of the Indonesian Embassy in Pyongyang.
 In 1988, Gatot was invited again to the embassy to provide input on Indonesia–North Korea bilateral relations.
-Since then, Gatot began working with the Indonesian Embassy in Pyongyang in 1989.
+Gatot began working with the Indonesian Embassy in Pyongyang in 1989.
 He also assisted the embassy during the visits of Ali Alatas and Hassan Wirajuda to Pyongyang.

 After retiring from Kim Chaek University, Gatot worked at the Indonesian Embassy in Pyongyang, and in 2004–2005, he officially became a local staff member.
-As a local staff, he accompanied Megawati and served as her interpreter during her meeting with Kim Jong Il in 2002.
+As such, he accompanied Megawati and served as an interpreter during her meeting with Kim Jong Il in 2002.
 He also worked as an interpreter for other Indonesian politicians visiting North Korea.
-Having lived in North Korea for so long, his colleagues at the Indonesian Embassy nicknamed him “a walking encyclopedia of Indonesia–Korea relations."
+Having lived in North Korea for so long, his colleagues at the Indonesian Embassy called him "a walking encyclopedia of Indonesia–Korea relations."

 Gatot and his family wanted to try leaving North Korea.
 He also wished to go to Berlin to meet his mother there.
-However, their attempts were repeatedly thwarted by the government.
+However, their attempts were repeatedly thwarted by the North Korean government.
 It was only during the presidency of Gus Dur that his citizenship was restored, allowing him to return to Indonesia in 2000.
 He and his family eventually left North Korea and moved to Indonesia in 2011 due to an uncertain future, especially for his son.

 Although he returned to Indonesia, he continued working as a translator.
 In 2012, he served as a translator for Susilo Bambang Yudhoyono during his meeting with Kim Yong Nam.

 Personal life

 Gatot married a North Korean woman named O Kwang Mi in November 1967, whom he first met on the street.
 To marry a North Korean woman, Gatot had to obtain approval from the North Korean parliament.

 Gatot and O Kwang Mi have three children.
-In 2015, his wife faced the threat of deportation.
+In 2015, his wife faced the threat of deportation from Indonesia.